Fire Service Collaboration

 -

-Creating this new organization can also provide our firefighters with more opportunities for professional development, training and specialized assignments, such as serving on special operations teams, including water rescue team, technical rescue team, wildland strike team, etc.
+Creating this new organization will also provide our firefighters with more opportunities for professional development, training, and specialized assignments, such as serving on special operations teams, including water rescue team, technical rescue team, wildland strike team, etc.

 -